 Passage A also talks about habituation – a topic ignored in passage B. Habituation means that we get used to additional income.
 If you move from $40,000 to $50,000, you will be happy, for a time.
 But then you’ll get used to $50,000.
 It will feel ‘normal’.
 You’d have been just as happy at $40,000, and you’d probably have had more leisure time.

 We’re not very good at understanding this.
-So we keep chasing after money, even though it doesn’t make us happier (lines 20-23).
+So we keep chasing after money, even though it doesn’t make us happier (the third paragraph of passage A).